-TL;DR: Most SaaS companies measure churn wrong and forecast it worse.
+Most SaaS companies measure churn wrong and forecast it worse.
 They track logo churn when revenue churn matters more, they average across all customer segments when behavior varies wildly, and they treat churn as random when it’s actually predictable.
 Accurate churn forecasting requires cohort analysis, leading indicators that predict cancellation 30-60 days early, and segmentation showing which types of customers leave and when.
+Adopting a data-driven approach that leverages churn metrics and churn prediction models is essential for improving forecasting accuracy and proactively managing retention.
 Get this right and you’ll see revenue problems months before they hit your P&L.

 We’ve watched dozens of SaaS companies confidently project 36-month revenue growth based on their “stable” 3% monthly churn rate, only to watch it spike to 6% eighteen months in and destroy their entire financial model.